 Working with the department chair, students select one or two elective courses from the various areas of study to complete their specific coursework.
 These include:

 At least half the ICS coursework must be taken at Elmhurst College.
 Some areas of study, especially international, may require additional foreign language competency.
-A maximum of two courses may count also toward Integrated Curriculum requirements or other majors or minors.
+A maximum of two courses may count also toward other majors or minors.